lfzawacki/musical-artifacts/README.md

 Musical Artifacts
 ---------------------------
-Helping to catalogue, preserve and free the artifacts you need to produce music.
+Helping to catalog, preserve and free the artifacts you need to produce music.

 [![](https://travis-ci.org/lfzawacki/musical-artifacts.svg?branch=master)](https://travis-ci.org/lfzawacki/musical-artifacts) [![](https://codeclimate.com/github/lfzawacki/musical-artifacts/badges/gpa.svg)](https://codeclimate.com/github/lfzawacki/musical-artifacts) [![](https://hakiri.io/github/lfzawacki/musical-artifacts/master.svg)](https://hakiri.io/github/lfzawacki/musical-artifacts/master) [![](http://inch-ci.org/github/lfzawacki/musical-artifacts.svg?branch=master)](https://inch-ci.org/github/lfzawacki/musical-artifacts) [Read the docs](https://github.com/lfzawacki/musical-artifacts/wiki)

 # What?

-TODO: `This is a guide, a proof of concept, a catalogue, a tool to be used by musicians, sound engineers and programmers`
+Musical Artifacts is a web application with the objective of helping musicians find, share and preserve the 'artifacts' that they use for producing their music.
+It also aims to be a `de facto` guideline of how to best preserve these artifacts so that they're are useful to the biggest number of people possible.

 # Why?

-TODO: `Don't repeat ourselves, don't be slaves to any specific tool, music is subjective, creativity is cool, culture of freedom and sharing, battle against copyright but by giving people something better in it's place.`
+Artists want to work with art.
+Musiciains want to make music.
+When I found myself struggling to find the samples I needed online and when I saw that some free music libraries that I had in my hard drive where now almost impossible to retrieve online I had the idea of creating this application.
+Let musicians find what they're looking for quicker so that they have more time to work on their craft.

+Another big concern is to promote resources which are **free** but also use **open licenses** and are not restrictive of derivative works or distribution.
+Artists tend to be protective of their intelectual creations and more often than not want to limit the kind of uses or distribution that is made of it, which in turn creates situations where if the original creator is gone or doesn't care anymore his contributions could get lost in the ether of the web.
+That is why **open licensing** and **preserving** the artifacts is a vital part of this project.

 # How?

-This catalogue is constructed abiding by the simple principle that a "musical artifact" is some kind of tool, file or idea which can be used to aid in the making of music, also it should preferably be distributed using a free (libre) license as to make it useful to the community at large.
+This catalog is constructed abiding by the simple principle that a "musical artifact" is some kind of tool, file or idea which can be used to aid in the making of music, also it should preferably be distributed using a free (libre) license as to make it useful to the community at large.
 This usefulness is measured sequentially by these 5 simple steps.
 You can stop at any one of them, but the closer you get to the end the better:

 1. Creation: You've created a musical artifact which can be used to aid in the process of music making. ([What constitutes a musical artifact](https://github.com/lfzawacki/musical-artifacts/wiki/Creating-a-new-artifact))